shiftkey/blog/_posts/2012-09-23-unofficial-unconfirmed-awesome-guide.md

  - get feedback without investing significant amounts of time (and put it aside if its not fun)
  - be able to work on multiple goals at the same thing (rather than procrastinating because you're stumped on something)

+Of course it looks like Dave Tchepak beat me to the punch on this with a [more detailed post](http://davesquared.net/2012/02/goals-for-devs.html) earlier in the year, so I'll defer to him on this.

 ### Don't just read and watch